jonasbn/perl-date-holidays/README.md

 If you want to contribute with an adapter, please refer to the documentation in [Date::Holidays::Adapter](https://metacpan.org/pod/Date::Holidays::Adapter).

+# DEVELOPING ON DATE::HOLIDAYS

+Date::Holidays is distributed and maintained using [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla)

+## RUNNING THE TEST SUITE

+The test suite can be executed using

+    $ dzil test

+The test suite, which attempts lots scenarios does emit a lot of warnings, so it is recommended to suppress `STDERR` by redirecting it to `/dev/null`

+    $ dzil test 2> /dev/null

+To enable author tests aimed at asserting distribution and code quality in addition to functionality, use the `--author` flag

+    $ dzil test --author 2> /dev/null

+If you are working on a release, use the `--release` flag

+    $ dzil test --release 2> /dev/null

+The release flag is implicit for the [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) release command.

 # DIAGNOSTICS

 - No country code specified